This post describes the new features introduced with Sybase Adaptive Server Enterprise version 15.0.

 23. User defined SQL functions

-· declare statements to define data variables and cursors that are local to the function.
+You can include these in a scalar function:· declare statements to define data variables and cursors that are local to the function.

 · Assigned values to objects local to the function (for example, assigning values to scalar and variables local to a table with select or set commands).